All the World's a Stage | Summary and Questions & Answers Class 11 by Suraj Bhatt

 Answer:

-According to Shakespeare, the world is a stage and everyone is a player.
+According to Shakespeare, the world is a stage, and everyone is a player.
 He says that every man has seven stages during his lifetime.
-The first stage of a man is childhood.
+The first stage of a man's life is childhood.
 He plays in the arms of his mother.
-He often vomits and cries in this stage.
-In his second stage, the man is an unwilling school going student.
+He often vomits and cries at this stage.
+In his second stage, the man is an unwilling school-going student.
 He becomes a lover in his third stage.
 He is very busy composing ballads for his beloved and yearns for her attention.
 In the fourth stage, he is aggressive and ambitious.
-He seeks reputation in all that he does.
+He seeks a reputation in all that he does.
 He is ready to guard his country and becomes a soldier.
 In his fifth stage, he becomes a fair judge with maturity and wisdom.
 In the sixth stage, he is seen with loose pantaloons and spectacles.
 His manly voice changes into a childish treble.
 The last stage of all is his second childhood.
-Slowly, he loses his faculties of sight, hearing, smell and taste and exits from the roles of his life.
-Thus, Shakespeare has presented the pictures of the seven stages of a man’s life in the poem ‘All the World’s a Stage.'
+Slowly, he loses his faculties of sight, hearing, smell, and taste and exits from the roles of his life.
+Thus, Shakespeare has presented pictures of the seven stages of a man’s life in the poem ‘All the World’s a Stage.'

 CLICK HERE 👇 TO SELECT CHAPTERS